When it comes to decorating a nursery

 To implement a warmer and more welcoming element within the design, Holder filled the room with decorative pieces that held sentimental value, all the while remaining totally functional.
 “We decorated with quilts handmade by our loved ones, books that she dives into every day and I keep her toys out in baskets.
 White keeps everything looking neat and clean.”

 The beautifully pink settee, which was a lucky find thanks to a mega sale in NYC’s abc Carpet and Home

 , stands in as the spot most favored by Holder and her daughter.
 Aside from the fact that it fits perfectly within the nook by the window, it’s one area that can uphold a versatile scope of activities.
 The sweet spot.

 As for the art?
 That’s all Goldie.
 Holder paired natural food coloring with yogurt and let Goldie’s artistic direction take its course.
 After, a little fixative sprayed atop the dried yogurt allows the painting to seal and set.
-How’s that for a DIY gallery wall
+How’s that for a DIY

 On the advice she would give to moms-to-be, Holder suggests that when designing a nursery, it’s important to consider the fact that it will be a space just as much for you as it is for them.

 “You’re going to spend a lot of time in this space.
 So design it for you both.
 A good chair, a comfy floor cushion to sit on, a cozy nook to cuddle up in and read,” suggests Holder.
 “Build a space that makes you feel something other than exhausted at the 4am feeding.”